A simple meal like roast chicken is so easy and comforting when the cupboard is bare.

-- Arrange the chicken breast side down and roast for 30 minutes.
-Turn the chicken over and roast an additional 30 minutes.
+- Arrange the chicken breast side up and roast for 25 minutes.
+Turn the chicken over on its side and roast an additional 25 minutes.

-- Raise the oven temperature to 425 degrees for 10 minutes, or until the skin is golden and juices run clear from the thigh when pierced with a fork.
+- Raise the oven temperature to 425 degrees.
+Roast 10 more minutes, or until the skin is golden and juices run clear from the thigh when pierced with a fork.

 - Remove from the oven and let rest 10 minutes before slicing or carving.
 Save the juices that run out and serve with the chicken.